zhangsh1416/beat_alignment.github.io/README.md

 2. Update the API URL in the frontend
 3. Configure proper CORS and authentication

-This creates a professional, user-friendly interface for your beat alignment system that can be easily shared and accessed via GitHub Pages! 🎉
+This creates a professional, user-friendly interface for your highlight extraction system that can be easily shared and accessed via GitHub Pages! 🎉